haacked/haacked.com/_posts/2017/2017-08-31-endless-immensity-of-the-sea.md

 It's not easy.
 There's a lot of factors that hinder attempts at this style of leadership.
 All too often companies conflate hierarchy with structure and management with leadership.
 It's important to separate and understand these concepts and how to apply them.
 Especially when you're a small company reaching the point where you feel the need for more structure and management.

-In a follow-up post, I'll write more about this last point.
+In a follow-up post, I'll write more about some of these points.
+I plan to cover what I mean when I say that leadership and management are complementary.
+I'll also cover what it means to conflate all these distinct concepts.

 In the meanwhile, as you build your next ship, I encourage you to focus on the longing that leads you to build it.
 What is endless immense sea in your work?
-Now share that with those around you.